 - We keep track of how much you have paid.
-This is called your "out-of-pocket" cost. - We keep track of your "total drug costs."
-This is the amount you pay out-of-pocket or others pay on your behalf plus the amount paid by the plan.
+This is called your Out-of-Pocket Costs. - We keep track of your Total Drug Costs.
+This is the amount you pay out-of-pocket, or others pay on your behalf plus the amount paid by the plan.